kartverket/skiperator/README.md

 set up all associated resources for an optimal deployment using a simple custom resource called `Application`.

+## Prerequisites

+- The Dockerfile must build an image where the user ID is set to `150` as this UID is hard coded in Skiperator

 ## Application reference

 Below you will find a list of all accepted input parameters to the `Application`